BMW M67

-The BMW M67 was an automobile diesel engine, used in the BMW 7 Series.
+The BMW M67 is an automobile diesel engine, used in the BMW 7 Series.
 It was first introduced in 1998, and used until 2009.
 The engine is a common rail turbodiesel V8 design, using double overhead camshafts and 32 valves.
-It was the first luxury car application of a bi-turbo diesel intercooled V8 engine.
-The 4.0-litre iteration won the "3-4 L" category of the International Engine of the Year award in 1999 and again in 2000.
-It was replaced by the 6-cylinder N57 engine.
+It is the first luxury car application of a bi-turbo diesel intercooled V8 engine.
+The 3.9-litre iteration won the "3-4 L" category of the International Engine of the Year award in 1999 and again in 2000.
+Up to this point, there has been no direct successor to this engine within the BMW lineup.

 Summary

 M67D40

 The M67D40 was introduced in 1998.